 i.
 Qualified Internal Applicants (PWTD) Answer No

 ii.
-Internal Selections (PWTD) Answer Yes
+Internal Selections (PWTD) Answer No

-.
+b.
 Grade GS-15

 i.
 Qualified Internal Applicants (PWTD) Answer No

 ii.
-Internal Selections (PWTD) Answer No
+Internal Selections (PWTD) Answer Yes

-C Grade GS-14
+c.
+Grade GS-14

 i.
 Qualified Internal Applicants (PWTD) Answer No

 ii.
 Internal Selections (PWTD) Answer Yes

-. ( Grade GS-13
+d.
+Grade GS-13

 i.
 Qualified Internal Applicants (PWTD) Answer No

 ii.
-Internal Selections (PWTD) Answer Yes
+Internal Selections (PWTD) Answer No

-CN-81/82/90 (SES equivalent): There is a trigger for internal selections.
-The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (4.2%).
+CN-71/72 (GS-15 equivalent): There is a trigger for internal selections.
+The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (4.7%).
 CN-60/61 (GS-14 equivalent): There is a trigger for internal selections.
-The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (2.7%).
-CN-53 (GS-13 equivalent): There is a trigger for internal selections.
-The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (5.7%).
+The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (1.7%).